FernandaCastro/spring-challenges-catering/README.md

-04-post_with_SpringREST          | Store a Catering Job in the database 05-put_with_SpringREST           | Update a Catering Job in the database 06-patch_with_SpringREST         | Update a Catering Job in the database
+04-post_with_SpringREST          | Store a Catering Job in the database 05-put_with_SpringREST           | Update a Catering Job in the database 06-patch_with_SpringREST         | Update a Catering Job in the database 07-exceptionHandler              | Global Exception handling with @ControllerAdvice and @ExceptionHandler